Polkas/miceFast/cran-comments.md

 * win-builder: R-deve

 ## R CMD check results
-There were no ERRORs,WARNINGs and one NOTE.
+There were no ERRORs,WARNINGs and a one NOTE.

 I got a note only on travis-ci: checking installed package size ...NOTE installed size is  6.4Mb